zmcartor/homestead-guide/source/mining.rst

 The word mining originates in the context of the gold analogy for crypto currencies.
 Gold or precious metals are scarce, so are digital tokens, and the only way to increase the total volume is through mining.
 This is appropriate to the extent that in Expanse too, the only mode of issuance post launch is via mining.
 Unlike these examples however, mining is also the way to secure the network by creating, verifying, publishing and propagating blocks in the blockchain.

-- Mining Ether = Securing the Network = Verifying Computation
+- Mining Expanse = Securing the Network = Verifying Computation

 What is mining?
 --------------------------------------------------------------------------------